 UNIVERSITY OF WISCONSIN River Falls

-UWRF's registration policy for this Career Fair was open to companies aware of and who adhere to the NACE Principles of Employment Professionals.
+UWRF's registration policy for this Career and Internship Fair was open to companies aware of and who adhere to the NACE Principles of Employment Professionals.
 It should be understood, however, that an employer's participation in this event does NOT mean we condone or endorse the views of our exhibitors.
 It is each person's responsibility to make sure their values are in alignment with the organizations they are speaking with.
 Research is an important part of the job search process.

 By the National Association of Colleges and Employers Principles for Professional Practice Committee

 Choosing and attaining meaningful post-graduation employment is an important challenge for college students.
 To aid this process, your career center and employers develop connections and programs, such as on-campus recruiting, resume referral services, and job fairs, in which you and your fellow students are active participants.
 In order for this process to be successful, everyone involved must work together.
 NACE's Principles for Professional Practice provides guidelines for that process in order to guarantee: